btbrown/projecteulersolvers/README.md

 of ProblemParameters regarding details on the expected arguments specific to each problem.
 For example, documentation/javadoc/com/projecteulersolvers/service/problemparameters/Problem10Parameters.html

-*Note that for command line direct, the json string should be quoted to avoid parsing issues due to white space.
+*Note that for command line direct, the json string should be quoted to avoid parsing issues.

 *Note also, that the standard convention that the json property names be double quoted in properly formed json has been relaxed for convenience.